|

 Links |

-[El Niño / La Niña]In November 2024, the sea surface temperature (SST) for the NINO.3 region was near normal with a deviation of -0.2°C (Fig.3 and Table).
-The five-month running mean value of the NINO.3 SST deviation for September 2024 was -0.3°C. SSTs in the equatorial Pacific were above normal in the western part and below normal from the central to eastern part (Fig.4 and Fig.6).
+[El Niño / La Niña]In October 2025, the sea surface temperature (SST) for the NINO.3 region was below normal with a deviation of -0.5°C (Fig.3 and Table).
+The five-month running mean value of the NINO.3 SST deviation for August 2025 was -0.3°C. SSTs in the equatorial Pacific were above normal in the western part, while they were below normal from the central to eastern part (Fig.4 and Fig.6).
 Subsurface water temperatures in the equatorial Pacific were above normal in the western part, while they were below normal from the central to eastern part (Fig.5 and Fig.7).
-In the atmosphere, convective activity near the dateline over the equatorial Pacific was less active than normal, and easterly winds in the lower troposphere (i.e., trade winds) over the central equatorial Pacific were slightly stronger than normal, partly due to the tropical intraseasonal oscillation (Fig.8, Fig.9 and Fig.10).
-These oceanic and atmospheric conditions in the equatorial Pacific comprehensively indicate that ENSO-neutral conditions persisted in November.
-Overall conditions in the atmosphere and ocean, however, indicate that common features of past La Niña events were becoming clear.
+In the atmosphere, easterly winds in the lower troposphere (i.e., trade winds) over the equatorial Pacific were stronger than normal from the western to central part.
+Convective activity was enhanced near the Maritime Continent but was suppressed near the equatorial dateline (Fig.8, Fig.9 and Fig.10).
+Overall conditions in the atmosphere and ocean were similar to those of La Niña events, though ENSO-neutral conditions persisted in October.

 [Western Pacific and Indian Ocean]

-The area-averaged SST in the tropical western Pacific (NINO.WEST) region was near normal in November (Fig.3).
-The index is likely to be mostly above normal during boreal winter, and to be above or near normal during boreal spring (Fig.12).
+The area-averaged SST in the tropical western Pacific (NINO.WEST) region was above normal in October (Fig.3).
+The index is likely to be near or above normal until the early boreal spring (Fig.12).

-The area-averaged SST in the tropical Indian Ocean (IOBW) region was above normal in November (Fig.3).
-The index is likely to be near or below normal until boreal spring (Fig.13).
+The area-averaged SST in the tropical Indian Ocean (IOBW) region was below normal in October (Fig.3).
+The index is likely to be below normal until the early boreal spring (Fig.13).

 The seasonal climate outlook for Japan is available here .